The MenuBar class encapsulates the platform's

 action that is associated with it.)

-Each menu item can maintain an instance of MenuShortcut
+Each menu item can maintain an instance of MenuShortcut.

-class defines several methods,
+The MenuBar class defines several methods,

-MenuBar.shortcuts
+MenuBar.shortcuts and

 MenuBar.getShortcutMenuItem